Accredited by the Engineering Technology Commission ETAC of ABET, www.abet.org.

 (For up-to-date educational objectives and learning outcomes, see department web page at www.wmich.edu/edmms)

 Students who have chosen the Engineering Design Technology curriculum will satisfy the Baccalaureate-Level Writing Requirement by successfully completing EDMM 4910: Multidisciplinary Senior Proposal and EDMM 4920: Multidisciplinary Senior Project.

 Candidates for the Bachelor of Science degree must satisfy the following requirements in addition to University requirements stated elsewhere in this bulletin:

 - A grade point average of 2.0 or better must be earned in courses presented for graduation with ECE, MSE, IEE and EDMM prefixes.

 - No more than two grades of “D” or “DC” in courses presented for graduation may be counted for graduation.

 - Complete the following program of 124 semester credit hours.
 The schedule below is an example of one leading to graduation in eight semesters, beginning in fall.

-- The Engineering Management Technology curriculum requires students to complete a course in General Area I, Area II, Area III, Area IV, Area V, and Area VIII.
-At least two of the General Education Area courses must be at the 3000-4000 level, and no more than two courses from any one department may be used to satisfy the Area requirements.
-Engineering Management Technology majors are required to take ECON 2010 and EDMM 3020 for Area V.
+- The Engineering Design Technology curriculum requires students to complete a course in General Education Area I, Area II, Area III, Area IV, Area V, and Area VIII.
+At least two of the General Education Area courses must be at the 3000/4000-level, and no more than two courses from any one department may be used to satisfy the Area requirements.
+Engineering Design Technology majors are required to take EDMM 3020 for Area V.